 We had pizza for dinner so I became resourceful and cut off the top of the box to use for my wreath.
 Pizza boxes are great because they are sturdy and so easy to cut into.
 But any piece of cardboard will work for this.

-Using a compass, draw a 10 inch diameter circle and cut it out.
+Using a protractor, draw a 10 inch diameter circle and cut it out.
 Then on the same piece of cardboard draw another circle with a 8 inch diameter.

 Then take your yellow and white construction paper and cut them into 4 x 4 squares, on my wreath I used about 70 yellow, 30 white and about 11 grey.
 Your wreath might use more or a little less, depending on how tight you make your cones.